You don’t need to pay for an obscure, niche tool to find excellent Korean movies.

 Viki Pass, the site’s subscription plan, costs $4.99 a month or $49.99 for the year (discounted rate).
 If you’re not too keen on looking at the ads which are delivered to free accounts, then this is a cheap way of getting that uninterrupted Korean fix.

-Whether you sit for sheer entertainment or language education, watching Korean movies offers that special gift of letting you do both at the same time.
+Whether you sit for sheer entertainment or language education, watching Korean movies with subtitles offers that special gift of letting you do both at the same time.

 And with the online venues mentioned here, I’m sure you’ll have countless hours enjoying the best of Korean cinema.